Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 The mosque’s design combines traditional Islamic architecture with local influences, making it a peaceful place for worship and reflection.
 Accessible via a short walk from Fishermans Village (The local part of Kecil) or from a quick boat trip from other parts of the island.

-3. Stay Hydrated: The sun can be intense, so always carry a bottle of water with you.
-Many of the resorts offer refill stations, so you can easily stay hydrated throughout the day or just buy a bottle at one of the maney restaurants, shops for 50 cent.
+2: Stay Hydrated: The sun can be intense, so always carry a bottle of water with you.
+Many of the resorts offer refill stations, so you can easily stay hydrated throughout the day or just buy a bottle at one of the many restaurants or shops for 50 cents.

-4. Bring your own SPF & Medicine.
+3: Bring your own SPF & medicine.
 They only have small local shops on the islands.

-5. Limited Wifi: Most mid and low range accommodations don’t have WIFI, especially not in the rooms.
+4: Limited Wifi: Most mid- and low-range accommodations don’t have WIFI, especially not in the rooms.
 We had 4G, which worked great but limits the use of data.

-Find a cafe that has wifi and Airco to do the heavy online lifting.
+Find a cafe that has wifi and air conditioning to do the heavy online lifting.
 On Long Beach, we stayed at Cafe Espresso, which had both.
-Also Fisherman Village our guesthouse had reasonable wifi at the room.
+Also Fisherman Village, our guesthouse, had reasonable wifi in the room.

-7. Insect repellent: With the jungle backdrop of the islands, mosquitoes are a given, especially around dusk.
-I carried insect repellent with me at all times and it was a lifesaver, especially when you go into the Jungle.
+6: Insect repellent: With the jungle backdrop of the islands, mosquitoes are a given, especially around dusk.
+I carried insect repellent with me at all times, and it was a lifesaver, especially when you go into the jungle.

 Conclusion: Are the Perhentian Islands